 Annual Financial Information exclusive of Audited Financial Statements will be provided to EMMA by December 31 of each year, commencing on December 31, 2017.
 Audited Financial Statements as described below should be filed with EMMA by December 31 of each year, commencing on December 31, 2017.
-If Audited Financial Statements are not available by December 31 of each year, commencing on December 31, 2017, Audited Financial Statements are not available by December 31 of each year, commencing on December 31, 2017, Audited Financial Statements are not available by December 31 of each year, commencing on December 31, 2017, Audited Financial Statements will be filed within thirty (30) days of their availability to the Issuer.
+If Audited Financial Statements are not available by December 31 of each year, commencing on December 31, 2017, Audited Financial Statements will be filed within thirty (30) days of their availability to the Issuer.